Private Nonprofit · Bethlehem, Pennsylvania

 Frequently Asked Questions

-What are the admissions statistics for Moravian University?
+What is the acceptance rate at Moravian University?

 Moravian University is a private nonprofit institution in Bethlehem, Pennsylvania.
 The acceptance rate is 54.2%.
 The average SAT score is 1,183.
-Total enrollment is 1,949 students.
+Undergraduate enrollment is 1,949 students.

 How much does Moravian University cost?